M9.2 Alaska Earthquake and Tsunami of March 27, 1964

 United States Government Printing Office, Washington: 1993.

-This USGS Fact Sheet by Thomas M. Brocher, et al. commemorates the Great Alaska Earthquake and examines the advances in knowledge and technology that have helped improve earthquake preparation and response in Alaska and around the world.
+This USGS Fact Sheet by Thomas M. Brocher, et al. commemorates the Alaska Earthquake and examines the advances in knowledge and technology that have helped improve earthquake preparation and response in Alaska and around the world.

 Short video (4 min) by Stephen Wessells, USGS relating how the largest quake in U.S. history had profound and lasting impacts on our lives.
 The video features USGS geologist George Plafker who, in the 1960’s, correctly interpreted the quake as a subduction zone event.
 This was a great leap forward in resolving key mechanisms of the developing theory of plate tectonics.